NicoOhR/Sicarii/static/assets/sicarii/sicarii.md

 }
 ```

 Each article is a struct made of the meta data of the article.
-Originally I ~~hada~~ had a function returning a long list of the article structs, and it worked... fine?I wanted to move the information on an article a little closer to the article itself so I switched to a TOML file in the same directory as the markdown file.
+Originally I had a function returning a long list of the article structs, and it worked... fine?
+I wanted to move the information on an article a little closer to the article itself so I switched to a TOML file in the same directory as the markdown file.

 ```rust
 fn read_toml(s: &str) -> structs::Article {